emb-riscv/specs-markdown/exceptions-and-interrupts.md

   lower than IRQ1.</sup>

 > <sup>It is
-  recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>
+  recommended that software handling priorities know about the number of bits and use asserts to validate the priority values.</sup>

 ### Interrupt preemption and nesting